mmrmas/mmrmas.github.io/whitepaper.md

 # DigitalOwnership (DO)
 ## An on-chain content ownership tracking platform

- The smart contract **DigitalOwnership** () registers and trades ownership for digital and digitized content.
+ The smart contract **DigitalOwnership** (0x33Df9e002Ae0cc01a89ab4F08d130d0549F09ffB) registers and trades ownership for digital and digitized content.
 DigitalOwnership registers content in the form of a cryptographic fingerprint to a wallet address on the blockchain.
-The contract can be approached through [web3](https://digitalownership.squaredant.com/index.html)
+The contract can be connected through [web3](https://digitalownership.squaredant.com/index.html)

 ## TL;DR
 - DigitalOwnership registers SHA-512 hashes under ERC20 compatible wallet addresses.